Team5924/resources/md/control-system/radio.md

 the radio takes a 12V power input from the 12V 2A port on the vrm

+passive poe can be used. see this [picture](https://www.chiefdelphi.com/forums/showthread.php?t=154848) for info

+for extra safety, the barrel connector and passive poe can be used as a form of redundancy

 ## ethernet ports

 the radio has two ethernet ports. a switch can be used to get more ports, but the roborio must be directly connected to the radio